davidkml/vc-made-simple/docs/COMMANDS.md

 ## log
 **Usage**: `vms log`

-**Description**: Display a chronological log of the commit history with format:
+**Description**: Displays a chronological log of the commit history with format:
 ```
 ===
 commit  <commit_id>